Navigating Hierarchical Channels

 Observe how colleagues interact.
 Do people frequently email or meet with senior leadership directly?
 Do they route requests through supervisors?
 Do people seem comfortable approaching anyone in the organization, or do they observe formal protocols?

 Your preceptor can help interpret what you observe.
 Ask about the organizational culture and how students typically navigate it.
 Their guidance, specific to your setting, provides more reliable direction than general rules.
+Understanding these dynamics is part of the broader challenge of navigating office politics that every professional must learn.

 Handling Conflicting Requests